 Call A Hotline.
 Although hotlines are not designed to offer long-standing emotional support and counseling, they can be used in a pinch if you feel completely overwhelmed and in need of some quick, short assistance.

 Things to Check

 Read the fine print wherever you go, as some places might offer a single free counseling session, provided that you sign up for further sessions.
-Some therapists might offer the first session free but expect repayment in the future.
-Although truly free counseling exists, there are also those for whom free counseling is a way to secure more clients, rather than simply providing services.

 Everyone Deserves Help

 While therapy might seem like a privilege rather than a need, many people need mental health services.
 Even people without a diagnosed condition need mental health intervention from time to time.
 Whether you find an in-person therapist who works on a sliding scale, use a free online counseling chat 24/7, or locate a local clinic that offers mental health services free of charge, you can find safe, effective counseling services without a large price tag attached, and improve your mental health today.